ric2b/Vivaldi-browser/chromium/docs/code_reviews.md

 #### Expectations of owners

 The existing owners of a directory approve additions to the list.
-It is preferrable to have many directories, each with a smaller number of specific owners rather than large directories with many owners.
+It is preferable to have many directories, each with a smaller number of specific owners rather than large directories with many owners.
 Owners must:

   * Demonstrate excellent judgment, teamwork and ability to uphold Chrome